swellaby/generator-swell/CONTRIBUTING.md

 ### Coding Rules

-Rules are strickly enforced by automated processes.
 Rules will be enforced by precommit hooks, automated gates, and core callaborator reviews.

 The rules: